ridi/content-parser/README.md

 ### validatePackage: *`boolean`*

 If true, validation package specifications in [IDPF listed](http://www.idpf.org/doc_library/epub/OCF_2.0.1_draft.doc) below.
+> only using if input is EPUB file.
 - Zip header should not corrupt.
 - `mimetype` file must be first file in archive.
 - `mimetype` file should not compressed.